IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Out of the box, a Dataverse installation is configured to use local file storage in the 'file' store by default.
 You can add additional stores and, as a superuser, configure specific Dataverse collections to use them (by editing the 'General Information' for the Dataverse collection as described in the :doc:`/admin/dataverses-datasets` section).

 Note that the "\-Ddataverse.files.directory", if defined, continues to control where temporary files are stored (in the /temp subdir of that directory), independent of the location of any 'file' store defined above.
+(See also the option reference: :ref:`dataverse.files.directory`)

 If you wish to change which store is used by default, you'll need to delete the existing default storage driver and set a new one using jvm options.